ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 *Note: When nodesets are added to a project we use the namespace uri as a key for further drill down.
 Because Azure web app's don't do slashes well in url's of resource-style web api's, we remove the slashes.*

-> Roadmap: Be able to load a nodeset from a cloud library by namespace
+> Roadmap: Be able to load a nodeset and its dependencies from a cloud library by namespace name.
+One could argue this may be outside the scope of this project.
+SM apps (smart manufacturing apps) already do this using either the OPC UA Foundation's or CESMII's cloud libraries and interface xml source text with this api.
->
-> Roadmap: Be able to automatically resolve namespace dependencies from a cloud library

 ### Data Types